 Which one is better?

-StreamYard is beneficial for people who want to invite guests and do video podcasts and stuff.
+StreamYard benefits people who want to invite guests and do video podcasts.
 Streamlabs is for individuals to record and stream games, tutorials, and more.

 StreamYard is a paid program with some limitations, so Streamlabs may benefit those who are just starting because most of its features are free.

-Alright, this is where you and I part ways.
-Thanks for reading the StreamYard vs Streamlabs comparison.
-Please take a moment to share your thoughts in the comments and subscribe to the newsletter to stay updated.
+This is where you and I part ways.
+Thanks for reading the StreamYard vs. Streamlabs comparison.
+Please take a moment to share your thoughts and subscribe to the newsletter to stay updated.